meabert/proxmox-tips-n-tricks/README.md

 > [!IMPORTANT]
 > Make sure you update the right bootloader:
 >
 > systemdboot users should use proxmox-boot-tool<br>
 > Grub users should shoud use update-grub

 > [!CAUTION]
 > **vfio-pci.disable_idle_d3=1**<br>
 > this boot flag disables D3 sleep states on VFIO devices, this is recommended
 > for GPUs and especially HBA's since D3 has been known to cause issues with
 > passthrough hardware.
 Your mileage may vary however all the ZFS issues
-> I experienced stopped after disabling.
-Prior to adding the flag drives would
+> I experienced stopped when adding this, before my drives would randomly
-> randomly fault out and pools would disconnect with drives missing.
+> fault out, disappear or disconnect the pool with drives missing.

 ##### AMD Kernel Flags #####